Skip to content

 Real Talk: "No Damage" Decals?
 That's Not Really a Thing.

-Let’s be honest—if you’re living in a rental or just love your walls (and your bond), the idea of damaging them with decals can feel a bit stressful.
+Let's be honest.
+If you're living in a rental or just love your walls (and your bond), the idea of damaging them with decals can feel genuinely stressful.

 And we get it.
 You've probably seen the phrase "no damage decals" thrown around online, promising magical results with zero risk.